Our Research Strategy

 - Tim Somervaille, Professor of Haematological Oncology, Cancer Research UK Manchester Institute

 Overview of our research portfolio

-Description: Applications will be considered by our funding committee and approved for funding where they demonstrate alignment with our priorities (page 9) and are of high scientific quality.
+Description: Applications will be considered by our funding committee of blood cancer research experts, leaders in their fields across a range of disciplines.
+Our decision making processes will also include people affected by blood cancer.
+Grants will be approved for funding where they demonstrate alignment with our priorities (page 9) and are of high scientific quality.

 Rationale: Enables us to continue to fund high quality projects, whilst allowing for scientific innovation, but prioritising identified areas.